All you need to know about travel insurance

 Travel medical insurance

 Like its name indicates, it provides medical care if you need it when travelling.
-There are all kinds of medical trip insurance:
+There is coverage for trips of all kinds:

 • For vacations;